 Kevin Ryan was born and raised on the western part of O‘ahu in our second city, Kapolei.
 He is a Honolulu Community College student completing an Associate of Science degree in the Computing Electronics Networking Technologies (CENT) program.
 Kevin’s expected graduation is in the fall of 2015.
 He will be transferring to the University of Hawai‘i – West O‘ahu to double major in CENT and Information Security Assurance (ISA), also known as Cyber Security.
 After completing his degrees, Kevin plans to pursue a career revolving around Network Engineering and Security.
 When he is not studying for his next certification, Kevin enjoys spending quality time with friends and family, lifting heavy weights, driving fast cars, and eating delicious foods.

-The Most Overlooked Intangible Company Asset: Development of a Data Management System
+Project Title: The Most Overlooked Intangible Company Asset: Development of a Data Management System

 Project Site: Akimeka LLC